tissla/opforjellyfin/README.md

 The 'sync' command allows the user to stay up to date with new additions to the metadata-repo.

-### Steps to make sure Jellyfin doesn't mess with the metadata:
+### Steps to make sure Jellyfin doesn't mess with the metadata

 1. Create a library with no metadata-fetchers active just for One Pace.
 Disable all of them!